 Cork is a bustling, diverse and richly cultural city with some absolutely fantastic scenery and we have picked out for you 5 things the locals love to do in Cork city.

 From visiting the Titanic hub of Cork at Cobh Town, to driving the windy scenic roads of West Cork, there are many things that tourists love to do when they visit Cork.
 But what about the locals?
+You can visit some of these locations on a Cork walking tour!

 As with most parts of the world, there are touristy places and there are local hidden gems, some of which are only known by people local to that region.
 But we are here to spill the beans on 5 things locals love to do in Cork City, so next time you visit, you can have a real Corkonian experience.